Home / Spice / Slow Heat / Smoke / Sauce / Store / Fun / Piggy Ribs' Pals / Link to us / Piggy Ribs Blog

 Eating barbecue ribs that have been prepared without a dry rub is like going to the beach on a cloudy day.
 Things are not so cheerful, you know what's missing, but you get through it.
-Right near all barbecue professionals and passioante amateurs use some form of barbecue dry rub for ribs.
+Right near all barbecue professionals and passionate amateurs use some form of barbecue dry rub for ribs.
 For the major impact it makes on flavor and appearance, using a good rub is NOT a step you can afford to skip.
-Do NOT waste your time trying to get the most flavorful ribs if you think dry rubs are not mandatory.
+Do NOT waste your time trying to get the most flavorful ribs if you think dry rubs are optional.
 (At least don't serve them around here...lol.)

 Here's the Rub:

+We don't want to open a 40-gallon barrel of worms, but when you decide to use a dry rub for ribs, you may find yourself being pulled into the sauce wars by accident.
 It is a tale of two cities.
 Those who prepare ribs in the style of Kansas City usually make sure they're served with a tomato and/or molasses-based thick, sweet sauce.
 Those who prepare ribs in the style of Memphis usually serve the ribs 'dry', meaning without sauce.
 These are not laws, but more like guiding principles.
 Yes, there are other factions in the sauce war saga, but let's please not get into it here.

 What does this have to do with the dry rub?